 This "Super Slim" UV probe is a 0.64 mm2 silicon detector with built in UV filter.
 It was designed for use in very low profile applications, such as printed circuit board and printing plate exposure assemblies.
 Care should be taken when using the SSL001A slim probe to avoid excessive strain or crimping of the cable and/or scratching the surface of the diode.
+SSL001AT is available for added sensor protection and improved spatial response.

-Dynamic Range: $1.11e^{-5}$ to $9.00e^{-1}$ W/cm2 (limit exposure to prevent heat damage).
+Dynamic Range: 1.11e-5 to 9.00e-1 W/cm2 (limit exposure to prevent heat damage).
 Spectral Range: 260 - 400 nm.